 - Two (2) units of a single foreign language.
 This requirement may be satisfied by the completion of courses in middle school, junior high, or senior high.

-Students will also be evaluated on a combination of aptitude examination percentile (ACT or SAT test), class rank and grade point average (GPA).
+Students will also be evaluated on a combination of aptitude examination percentile (ACT or SAT test) and class rank (if class rank is not available, cumulative high school grade point average (GPA) at end of the junior year will be converted into a percentile using a standard conversion chart).
 If the sum of the high school class rank percentile and aptitude examination percentile is:

 The university seeks a heterogenous student body reflecting diversity of race, gender, ethnicity, age, geography (including international students), and physical disability.
 Factors given prime consideration for admission to undergraduate study are an applicant’s previous academic success and the quality of the records presented.
 Applicants who do not meet the criteria set forth for regular admission from high school may be considered by appealing to the Admissions Appeal Committee.
 Additional factors which may be considered for admission include: